Clauciofds/boilerplate-typescript-node/readme_en.md

 ![commits](https://img.shields.io/github/stars/Clauciofds/boilerplate-typescript-node.svg)
 **TypeScript Node Project Creation Script**

 This batch script (.bat file) is used to automate the creation of a new TypeScript project in Visual Studio Code (VS Code).
 I will explain each part:

+Note 2
+This file can be customized with new automatic settings for projects and structures that you encounter regularly in your daily work.
+Keep this in mind.

 **ippD.bat File**